innocentavali/innocentavali.github.io/_posts/2018-07-16-how-to-scrape-pictures-from-a-website.md

 ---
 layout: post
-title: Python Basics 1 variable and syntax
+title: How to scrape pictures from a website
-key: 20180417
+key: 20180716
 tags:
   - Python
 ---